pulpdrew/bf-to-riscv/README.md

----
-title: How to Compile Brainfuck to RISC-V with Rust
-tags: tech
-topics:
-  - Programming
-  - Compilers
-  - Rust
-summary: A couple of weeks ago, I worked through "Learn Assembly by Writing Entirely Too Many Brainfuck Compilers".
-That article covers the basics of compiling Brainfuck to target x86, ARM, wasm, and LLVM IR.
-Here, I will cover some of the same information, but with a focus on targeting RISC-V assembly.
-date: 2020-12-08
-layout: tech
----

 A couple of weeks ago, I worked through [Learn Assembly by Writing Entirely Too Many Brainfuck Compilers](https://github.com/pretzelhammer/rust-blog/blob/master/posts/too-many-brainfuck-compilers.md).
 That article covers the basics of compiling Brainfuck to target x86, ARM, wasm, and LLVM IR.
 Here, I will cover some of the same information, but with a focus on targeting RISC-V assembly.

 ## Brainfuck